tychonievich/cso1-s2022/markdown/lab06-bomb.md

 Otherwise, the bomb **explodes** by printing "BOOM!!!", **telling us it did so**, and then terminating.

+# Fix permissions

+Some student accounts were set up with the wrong file permissions.

+Please visit [the permission checker page](https://www.cs.virginia.edu/luther/permcheck/) and follow any instructions it gives you.

 # Work together

 In lab, we strongly encourage you to work with one another.